taliaora/taliaora.github.io/_projects/4_project.md

 As of today, I have a Time-Weighted Rate of Return (TWRR) of 312.85%, any my friend and I used the returns several time to pay for a lovely restaurant meal. :)

-## A DISCLAIMER: I only use small amounts of money.
+##x A DISCLAIMER: I only use small amounts of money.
 Personally, I think that using a risky trading strategy with large amount of money is simply gambling.
 Nothing in this post should be considered financial advice.
 I am not a regulated financial adviser.
 Any opinions expressed are for general information and entertainment only.
 You should carry out your own research or seek professional guidance before making any investment decisions.
 Trading and investing involve risk, and you may lose money.

 I have used 2 methods to build this portfolio: 1.
 The safe aproach.
 2. The outlier identification (mainly based on the current tumultuous geopolitical situation) based on performance metrics and the global news.